- 21 Day Japan Rail Pass

 Gardens of Korakuen

-Check out of the New Miyako Hotel and from JR Kyoto Station and board the Shinkansen Hikari or Kodama bullet train to Shin Osaka Station (14 min) change trains here and board the Shinkansen Hikari to JR Okayama Station (50 min).
+Check out of your accommodation and from JR Kyoto Station and board the Shinkansen Hikari or Kodama bullet train to Shin Osaka Station (14 min) change trains here and board the Shinkansen Hikari to JR Okayama Station (50 min).

 Your accommodation at the Hotel Granvia Okayama is one minute walk, directly connected to the station.